scarf005/Marisa/README.md

 #### Compile from source

-> development environment is only tested on linux. may not work for other OS
+> **Warning** development environment is only tested on linux. may not work for other OS

 git clone repository `https://github.com/scarf005/Marisa.git`